Epersea/cardgame/README.md

 - If none of the conditions above are true, they pick their strongest monster and go to battle.

 ## Challenges and future improvements
-This is just a first draft of what a card game program could be –the next obvious step is adding and user interface that lets an user play with a virtual opponent.
+This is just a first draft of what a card game program could be –the next obvious step is adding an user interface that lets users play with a virtual opponent.

 Another obvious area of development is the rules of the game itself, for instance, adding new card types and properties.